 The trick is to learn how to get nurse practitioner school paid for by someone else.
-And, make no mistake about it; there is more than one way to learn how to get nurse practitioner school paid for by someone other than you.
+And, make no mistake about it, there is more than one way to pay for nursing school.
 First, remember that to do so, you will likely have to consider the more unconventional ways to defray/reduce tuition costs.

 Consider one of the many companies that pay for nursing school for their employees.
 Having your employer pay for nursing education is more common than one might think.
-Employers who choose to pay for an employee’s education do so because it not only benefits the employee, it contributes to a business’ bottom-line.
+Employers who choose to pay for an employee’s education do so because it not only benefits the employee, it contributes to a business’s bottom line.
 From an employer’s perspective, further educating their employees is money well spent, as their advanced education will inevitably enhance their performance.
 It is truly a win-win situation.

 There are many government grants for nurse practitioners available in every state.
-These government grants for nurse practitioners are offered at the local, state and federal level.
+These government grants for nurse practitioners are at the local, state, and federal levels.